-It all stems from my favorite method of upgrading boxed chocolate cake mix.
+It all stems from my favorite method of upgrading boxed cake mix – which, if you’ve poked around this website, you’ll notice happens a lot in the Whisk Averse kitchen.
 Most boxed cake mixes call for the addition of water, oil, and eggs prior to baking.
 Instead of water, I use a mixture of milk and strong coffee, which add depth to the cupcake’s chocolate flavor.
 In the place of oil, I substitute melted butter to give the cupcakes additional richness.
 And – the pièce de résistance – I throw in a small box of instant chocolate pudding mix, to make the batter exceptionally creamy and the cupcakes more moist than any you’ve ever made at home.

-The other “extra” component in this recipe is the homemade raspberry sauce.
+The other “extra” component in these chocolate raspberry cupcakes is the homemade raspberry sauce.
 Because we make it from scratch, we get to control its viscosity.
 I like to make it thin and drizzle-able (which comes in handy if you’re making these cupcakes for a Halloween-themed event).
 You could instead boil the sauce slightly longer and pipe it into the center of your cupcakes, producing a surprise, fruity zing, reminiscent of chocolate covered raspberries.
 However you use the raspberry sauce, it adds an important fruity flavor that balances out the high cocoa content of both the cupcakes and the frosting.

-As with any process, we need to walk before we run – and we need to gather the ingredients before we bake.
+As with any process, we need to walk before we run – and we need to gather the ingredients for these chocolate raspberry cupcakes before we bake.

 For the cupcakes, you need a standard box of chocolate cake mix, a small box of instant chocolate pudding mix, 1 stick of butter, 1/2 cup of strong coffee, a cup of whole milk, and 3 eggs.
 The coffee is optional, and you can replace it with water if you don’t have any coffee on hand.
 It does, however, lend a significant depth of flavor to these cupcakes, and I would advise you use either instant coffee or leftover brewed coffee if you have that option.